Keokuk (Sauk leader): Death and legacy

 Keokuk and his people arrived at their new reservation near Ottawa, Kansas in 1845, and Keokuk there died in June 1848.
 Alternate sources describe the cause of his death as dysentery, alcoholism, or poison administered by a disaffected surviving member of the Black Hawk band who was soon executed.
 His son Moses Keokuk succeeded him as chief, and would later move the tribe to Oklahoma Territory.

 Keokuk County, Iowa and the town of Keokuk, Iowa are named after him, although chief Keokuk had never visited the town before it was incorporated in 1834.
+Keokuk Street in Petaluma, California is also named after him.
 Pursuant to the efforts of Iowa judge Caleb Davis, a collector of Native American relics, Chief Keokuk was reburied in Keokuk in 1883, although modern forensics have determined that the remains thus interred were of a much younger man.
-Nonetheless, the Chief Keokuk Statue, designed by Nellie Walker and erected in 1913, continues to stand today in Keokuk's Rand Park, as erected by the Keokuk chapter of the Daughters of the American Revolution.
+The Chief Keokuk Statue, designed by Nellie Walker and erected in 1913, stands in Keokuk's Rand Park, as erected by the Keokuk chapter of the Daughters of the American Revolution.